 Need help creating a personalized DMARC record?

-DMARC Analyzer provides an easy to use setup guide to guide organizations through the process of creating a personalized own DMARC record.
+DMARC Analyzer provides an easy to use setup guide to walk organizations through the process of creating their own personalized DMARC record.
 More information about How to create a DMARC record?

 What information is included in DMARC forensic reports?